bradloudis/react-gallery/README.md

 _Weekend Project_

 An interactive gallery of photos!
+Clicking on a photo will toggle the photo with its description.
+Clicking on the description will toggle back to the photo.
+Clicking the `LIKE` button will add to the number of likes.

 ## Screen Shot